greenfieldhq/OLD-greenfieldhq.github.io/_posts/2016-03-21-sec-filing-parser-floki.md

 "2016-03-18T13:00:33-04:00"
 ```

-Simply being able to parse by selectors makes the whole process quite a bit
+Simply being able to parse by element names makes the whole process quite a bit
 easier!
 Of course, we need to parse the entire feed and create a list of
-entry maps, which would be the easiest data structure to handle for this task
+entry maps, which would be the most appropriate data structure to handle for
-in Elixir.
+this task in Elixir.

 ```elixir
 defmodule SecLatestFilingsRssFeedParser.Entry do